You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 And as you've acknowledged, Sean, Democrats are better at it typically than Republicans.

-Well, I but you know what?
+Yeah, well, but you know what?

-That is c the conventional thinking.
+That is the conventional thinking.

-To be perfectly blunt, what you described, Doug, is nothing short of the same old democratic playbook that Republicans are racist, there's a war on women, gender politics, throw Granny over the cliff.
+To be perfectly blunt, what you described, Doug, is nothing short of the same old Democratic playbook that Republicans are racist, there's a war on women, gender politics, throw Granny over the cliff.

 It's worked enough, Sean.